Assessment overview (migrate to Azure VMs)

 - Currency settings

-Server Assessment aggregates the cost across all machines to calculate the total monthly compute cost.
+The assessment aggregates the cost across all servers to calculate the total monthly compute cost.

-Storage cost: The monthly storage cost for a machine is calculated by aggregating the monthly cost of all disks that are attached to the machine.
+The monthly storage cost for a server is calculated by aggregating the monthly cost of all disks that are attached to the server.

-Server Assessment calculates the total monthly storage costs by aggregating the storage costs of all machines.
+Assessment calculates the total monthly storage costs by aggregating the storage costs of all servers.
 Currently, the calculation doesn't consider offers specified in the assessment settings.

 Costs are displayed in the currency specified in the assessment settings.

 Review best practices for creating assessments.